 The onboarding gives the first impression of your app and thereby should be your top priority.
 If the users didn't like your app from the first try, they would hardly return.
-For instance, your app should have an understandable and user-friendly design.
+Therefore, it's essential to apply for UI/UX design services to get an understandable and user-friendly design.
 Otherwise, the users may be unwilling to waste their time on finding the desired button in the unexpected location and just delete your app.

 'An Ordinary app loses 77% of users in the three days after downloading' according to Andrew Chen from Silicon Valley.
 Just by making more comfortable to use your app from the very beginning, you can greatly increase the loyalty of your users.